thersites-ac/pathfinder-backend/README.md

 ### To run locally
     sam local start-api --docker-network pathfinder

-Now you can hit the endpoints on `localhost:3000` with your HTTP client of choice.
+Now you can hit the endpoint `localhost:3000/tomblywombly` with your HTTP client of choice.
-As of this writing, the application serves `/tomblywombly` as a REST endpoint.

-### Debug
+### Remote Debug
     sam local start-api --docker-network pathfinder -d 5005

 The switch `-d 5005` sets the debug port.
 Whenever a request comes in now, SAM will wait for you to connect a remote debugger over port 5005 before invoking the api.